 Damaged, Old, Failing, or Loose Hard Disk Drive

-To solve the buzzing noise problem caused by old or failing hard drives, you need to replace them with new ones.
-You must do it as your precious data is at risk, and it may get lost or deleted for good.
+To solve the buzzing noise problem caused by old or failing hard drives, you must replace them with new ones.
+You must do it as your precious data is at risk and may get lost or deleted for good.
 You can only solve the buzzing noise from the loose hard disk drive by tightening it properly.

 CPU Overload